M.A. Program Admission and Degree Requirements

 Note: Students may take no more than one independent study ENGL 6400 course.
 In an emergency situation, the student may petition the department's Graduate Studies Committee to take an additional independent study course.

-The Master of Arts degree program in English has both thesis and non-thesis options.
+The Literature and the Professional and Technical Communications concentrations of the program have both thesis and non-thesis options.
 Candidates for the master's degree must complete at least 30 semester hours of credit in the program requiring a thesis and at least 33 semester hours in the non-thesis program.
 At least 21 semester hours including the thesis shall be required at the 6000 level in a thesis program for the master's degree; at least 24 semester hours at the 6000 level shall be required in a non-thesis master's program.
 The remainder of the courses in the program of study may be at the 5000 level, yet not more than 30 percent of the courses in a student's program of study may be in dually numbered 4000/5000 courses.

 Additional information is available from the College of Graduate Studies.